benyamintabarsi/benyamintabarsi.github.io/_pages/about.md

 ---

-I am a PhD student in Computer Science at North Carolina State University.
-I joined the [Game2Learn Lab](https://eliza.csc.ncsu.edu) supervised by Dr. Tiffany Barnes in Spring 2022.
+Hello!
+I am a PhD student in Computer Science at North Carolina State University, working in the [Game2Learn Lab](https://eliza.csc.ncsu.edu) under Dr. Tiffany Barnes.
+I joined the lab in Spring 2022 and am passionate about the intersection of computer science education, large language models (LLMs), and data mining.

+I have been actively involved in different studies on LLMs and n.
+Here are some key projects I'm involved in:

+- **Developers and LLMs**: Studying how developers use LLMs to improve their work.
+- **RAG-Based Healthcare App**: Creating an app utilizing Retrieval-Augmented Generation (RAG) that helps patients and healthcare professionals find evidence-based information.
+- **ChatGPT in Classrooms**: Training teachers on how to integrate ChatGPT to enhance their teaching [(workshop website)](https://go.ncsu.edu/chatgpt-workshop).
+- **RAG-Based AI Tutor**: Developing a RAG-based chatbot that provides answers tailored to course materials and instructor preferences.

-My research lies in the intersection of CS education, data mining, and educational technology.
-The focus of my current research is on enhancing the learning experience of novice programmers by analyzing their coding patterns and creating intelligent support features.
+Another focus of my research is enhancing the learning experience of novice programmers by analyzing their coding patterns and creating intelligent support features.

-More specifically, I am trying to find coding behaviors that are associated with moments when novices struggle.
-We will use this information to create some detectors that identify those moments and provide students with quality intervention.
-Besides that, I am actively collaborating with other researchers on studies investigating tools that help students and teachers to have a better programming experience.
+I am always eager to collaborate with other researchers to develop tools that make learning easier and more effective.
+If you're interested in educational technology and AI, feel free to reach out!